MhatreNikhil36/Fitness-Tracker/README.md

-# 🏋️ Personalized Fitness Tracker with AI-Based Insights
+# 🏋️ Personalized Fitness Tracker with AI Insights

 ## How to run